 Capricor accounts for the disbursements received under the CIRM Loan Agreement which have not been attributed to a particular project's costs through the current period as restricted cash.
-Generally, a reduction of restricted cash occurs when the Company deems certain costs are attributable to the ALLSTAR clinical trial.
+Generally, a reduction in restricted cash occurs when we deem certain costs are attributable to the ALLSTAR clinical trial.